Venture Partner, Education

-Byron Auguste is an Operating Partner in the Education Practice of RIDGE-LANE LP.
+Byron Auguste is a Venture Partner in the Education Practice of RIDGE-LANE LP.

 Mr. Byron Auguste served in the White House as Deputy Assistant to the President for Economic Policy and Deputy Director of the National Economic Council, where his policy portfolio included job creation and labor markets, skills and workforce policies, innovation, investment, infrastructure, transportation and goods movement.